-It’s something we say when parting from one another.
-“Mind yourself” or “Take care” or something to that effect.
-But how many of us truly look after ourselves as much as we deserve, or indeed, as much as we we look after others?
+It’s something we say when parting from one another – “mind yourself”, “take care” or a similar expression to that effect.
+But how many of us truly look after ourselves as much as we deserve, or indeed, as much as we look after others?

-Whether you’re traveling or living in Hoi An, we think you should mind yourself.
-Because in the midst of all the sightseeing and shopping, after a day’s dodging wayward motorbikes or over-enthusiastic market ladies, it’s time to take a time out.
+Whether you’re traveling or living in Hoi An, it’s definitely okay to treat yourself once in awhile.
+Because in the midst of all the sightseeing and shopping, after a day’s dodging wayward motorbikes or over-enthusiastic market ladies, it’s time to take some time out.

-If massages are your non-guilty pleasure then Hoi An spas are the ideal destination for you.
+If massages are your non-guilty pleasure then Hoi An is the ideal destination for you.
 With a myriad of Hoi An massage choices, there’s no shortage of places to recharge those batteries with a good rub down.

-Hoi An is also home to plenty of ‘day spa’ options (these are our favourite).
+The city is home to plenty of ‘day spa’ options.
 They offer a similar pampering experience to hotels but without the price tag.
 Here you’ll walk into low lit rooms, beautiful décor infused by swirling incense and mellifluous music.
-Day Spa options, including La Luna Spa, Citrus Spa, Phuc Lavender Spa, Palmarosa Spa and more.
 Whilst they may be a little bit more expensive than the corner spas, you’re still likely to pay less than you would back home so why not take advantage of those low prices and indulge?

 If you fancy a splurge, there are various boutique hotels and resorts sprinkled across town, where you can find an extensive list of face, body, feet and hand care services.

 No matter if you are an expat living here or just a tourist passing by, a little goes a long way and the amount of money you might spend on food, accommodation and different activities for a few days can help a family for several months.
 Have a look at the charities in Hoi An and if you find a cause you would like to support, don’t hesitate to contact them.